 Bindi Irwin Pays Tribute to 'Crocodile Hunter' Father Steve Irwin at Wedding With Chandler Powell

-Bindi Irwin and Chandler Powell tied the knot at the Australia Zoo in Queensland on Wednesday, March 25, and the 21-year-old made sure to pay tribute to her late father, Steve Irwin, during the intimate ceremony.
-In an Instagram post announcing her nuptials, Bindi shared that she, her brother Robert Irwin and mom Terri Irwin lit a candle to honor Steve, and both Bindi's brother and her mom played an important part in her special day.
+On Wednesday, the daughter of the late Crocodile Hunter star, Bindi Irwin and longtime Chandler Powell tied the knot at the Australia Zoo in Queensland, and the 21-year-old made sure to pay tribute to her father, Steve Irwin, during the intimate ceremony.
+In an Instagram post announcing her nuptials, Irwin shared that she, her brother Robert Irwin and mom Terri Irwin lit a candle to honor Steve, and both Irwin's brother and her mom played an important part in her special day.

+"Today we celebrated life and revelled in every beautiful moment we shared together in our Australia Zoo gardens," Irwin captioned a photo from her wedding of herself and Powell kissing in front of a wall of flowers.
+"Mum helped me get ready, Robert walked me down the aisle, Chandler became my husband and together we lit a candle in Dad’s memory.
+We shared tears and smiles and love."

 View this post on Instagram